nx-manoj/nx-manoj/README.md

 ## Hi there 👋
-Don't need to understand everything bu heart.
+Don't need to understand everything by heart.
 Just understand the flow of what it does and what's the use of it.

 I'm junior Data scientist...
 <!--